 As soon as you have everything that is needed get ready for the dirty work and build the storage box.
 This will be arguably the hardest step and the one that will take the most time.

-We highly recommend to build the storage outside its intended resting spot, as it is not only easier to do it this way, but it will be easier to change it as soon as parts of it or the entire structure becomes non-functional.
+We highly recommend building the storage outside its intended resting spot, as it is not only easier to do it this way, but it will be easier to change it as soon as parts of it or the entire structure becomes non-functional.
 Installing it should be less of a hassle anyways.

 After you are ready with assembling the unit, get ready to install it.
 The high-grade glue will be perfect for this task, and if applied properly it could last you decades.
 Installing it should only take a couple of hours and once it is done you are ready to take the next step.